fbureau/jekyll-lunr-js-search/README.md

 Sometimes you want a quick build of your site.
 If you want to exclude the indexing (which can take some time) you can run `jekyll build -- --no-lunr-index`.
 Note the additional `--`.

+### 12. Define the filename and the filepath

+If you want to define the path and the name of the json file, you can add an array of exclusions to the site's `_config.yml` file.

+    lunr_search:
+        json_name: "search.json"
+        json_dir: ""

 ## Demo

 Search plugin is deployed to [10consulting.com/search](http://10consulting.com/search/).